OpenDiscordBots/StarPin/README.md

 You need to copy `.env.example` to `.env` and fill in the appropriate values.

 To run the bot run `poetry run task start` or `docker-compose up` to run with docker.

+## Usage

+To configure the starboard for a channel, navigate to the channel you wish to configure and enter the command `sp!setup`.

+To remove the channel from being tracked by the starboard, use the command `sp!remove` in the desired channel.